 Soon as the backup is restored, you will find that all of your old device’s contents are now available on your new device.
 From settings to applications, everything should be available on your new phone.

 Please keep in mind you are going to need a stable Internet connection in order to smoothly restore a backup on your device.
 The entire backup gets downloaded from the Internet which requires a good amount of bandwidth and stability for it to not fail.

-It is highly recommended that you use this offline method as it will save your bandwidth as well as let you easily create and restore backups on your phones.
 Download AnyDroid on your PC or Mac and here is how you do to make Android backup and restore to new phone.

 Instead of restoring the backup to your new iPhone.
 You can directly transfer files from one Android device to another by using AnyDroid.